Most Popular Reads

 - When you deliver the relevant email at the right time, you can expect to move your subscriber from interest to acquisition.
 In other words, a welcome email is an icebreaker for the first purchase of a new customer.

 So let’s dig deeper into the anatomy of the automated welcome email and see what we can learn to achieve the best results.
+The onboarding process is one of your best opportunities to increase ROI on your email campaigns, and these tips will help you do just that.

 Tip #1: Start Sending Welcome Emails